gungorenu/factorio-frostpunk-theme/Readme.md

 these are done and hopefully will not be broken

+- DONE **Supplementary Burner Generator:** a simple generator for outposts since they also require power.
+SBG mod looks perfect for that, and it shall be part of this mod (I shall copy code of it)
+- NOT NEEDED **Random Seed to Map Seed:** according to what I understood, it is already done, math.random() generates random numbers using game's seed
+- DONE **Auto/Manual Proof Check:** both with ticks or with command a proof of crater can be done
 - DONE **OnChunk Build Queue:** this is the solution to the bug about built stuff being overwritten. now I have to make a proof check after some ticks. it is not optimal because I have to check each and every cliff but it works and it is done twice only (once on built and second on entire crater complete), also added a command to make the check done upon request
 - DONE **Manual Spawn Cliffs:** spawn the FPF cliffs on map, surrounding the furnace
 - PARTIAL DONE **Spawn Crater With Script:** this is the code of Abandoned Ruins mod, hopefully taking code shall be easy